Fellows FAQ

 As a CAE, am I automatically made an ASAE Fellow?
 Is the credential considered as a factor in my application?

 ASAE's CAE credential denotes the understanding and use of the association management body of knowledge.
-Combined with continued and graduated experience, the CAE is a critical consideration in being eligible to apply to become an ASAE Fellow.
+Combined with continued and graduated leadership and contributions the CAE is a critical consideration in being eligible to apply to become an ASAE Fellow.
 That said, the CAE is not a requirement but is encouraged.

 While serving on the ASAE Board, the ASAE Research Foundation Board, or the Board of ASAE Business Services, Inc. (ABSI), am I eligible to apply to become an ASAE Fellow?